mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 119 - Stairs Code/readme.md

 Beware of returning booleans.

-After the return, you will need an [If statement](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/How%20to%20Get%20Rid%20of%20Annoying%20IFs%20Forever/readme.md) which is also a [code smell](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2036%20-%20Switch%20case%20elseif%20else%20if%20statements/readme.md).
+After the return, you'll need an [If statement](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/How%20to%20Get%20Rid%20of%20Annoying%20IFs%20Forever/readme.md) which is also a [code smell](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2036%20-%20Switch%20case%20elseif%20else%20if%20statements/readme.md).

 # Relations 👩‍❤️‍💋‍👨